helixyte/TheLMA/docs/devguide/newplugin.rst

 How to Add a New Plugin
 -----------------------

-Plugin must exhibit implementations for the different layers of the BFG frameworks, i.e.:
+Plugin must exhibit implementations for the different layers of the pyramid framework, i.e.:

-   1. :ref:`Models <model>` and :ref:`aggregates <aggregate>` for the
+   1. :ref:`Entities <entity>` and :ref:`aggregates <aggregate>` for the
       *entity* layer

    2. :ref:`DB schemes <schema>` and :ref:`mappers <mapper>` for